Cookie Policy

 Teaching Tools

-To teach this lesson step, refer to page X of the Lesson 8.7 Teaching Guide Locked .
+To teach this lesson step, refer to page 3 of the Lesson 8.7 Teaching Guide Locked .

-Use these articles and an activity to examine how struggles for racial justice in the United States and South Africa were part of larger global movements for freedom.
+Use this article and video to examine how struggles for racial justice in the United States and South Africa were part of larger global movements for freedom.

 STEP 3